Synagogue in Hanover, Germany, set ablaze during the Kristallnacht pogrom

 The state-induced rioting spread throughout Germany’s cities and into Nazi-controlled Austria.
 It is estimated that 200 synagogues and 7,000 shops were damaged or destroyed, and 91 people killed over two days of rioting, many of them beaten to death in the street or burnt alive.

 Around 30,000 Jewish men arrested by the SS were subsequently deported to concentration camps.
 Suicides have been estimated to number in the thousands.

 The reaction of the German public was complicated.
 Many were drawn into the hysteria of the riots, motivated by years of racist propaganda and by the opportunity to loot.
 But many others were revolted by what was happening to their neighbours.
 There are reports of Hitler Youth scouts refusing to carry out instructions, and even local Party functionaries treating their orders with horrified disbelief.

 But in the main, the opposition to the riot was passive and too scared of repercussions to intervene.
 Nazi rule had crushed the labour movement, the left and strangled the traditional channels of dissent.

 Eyewitness Arthur Flehinger remembered seeing the faces of people watching the destruction through the curtains and helplessly weeping.

-The Jewish Socialist Group has produced this statement to mark the anniversary of Kristallnacht and to draw attention to the rise of racism today.
+In 2013, the Jewish Socialist Group produced this statement to mark the anniversary of Kristallnacht and to draw attention to the rise of racism today.

 "On 9-10 November 1938, Nazi stormtroopers led a wave of violent attacks on Jewish people and property throughout Germany and Austria, which the Nazis had annexed.